4 Days in Budapest: A Fun Itinerary for First-Timers

 When you only have four days in Budapest, you can definitely spend another day exploring the city itself, visiting places like:

+Otherwise, you can take a day trip to see a bit more of Hungary’s cities, towns, and countryside.
 If you like to take day trips on your own, a few easy ones reachable by public transport are the picturesque town of Szentendre, Gödöllő and its famous royal palace, or the town of Visegrád.

 If you prefer booking a guided day tour, here are some highly-rated ones: